-The plan has a deductible amount of \$1,484 (The deductible listed is for calendar year 2021 and may change effective January 1, 2022) for inpatient hospital care and inpatient mental health care.
+The plan has a deductible amount of \$1,556 for inpatient hospital care and inpatient mental health care.
 Until you have paid the deductible amount, you must pay the full cost for inpatient hospital care and inpatient mental health care.
 Once you have paid your deductible, we will pay our share of the costs for these services and you will pay your share (your copayment) for the rest of the calendar year.